ekohe/GL-CoreAI/README.md

-# Gitlab AISummarize
+# GL CoreAI

 The AI architecture includes a custom Chrome extension that summarizes GitLab issues.

 This simplifies onboarding by providing detailed summaries of complex issues, allowing users to quickly understand an issue without navigating long histories.

-**Gitlab AISummarize** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.
+**GL CoreAI** is a Chrome Extension that uses OpenAI and GitLab API to summarize a GitLab issue from the issue's URL.

 ### API intergrations